myoualid/ifc-101-course/episode-09/streamlit-ifc-final/README.md

 ## Instructions

-In your desired location in your machine, clone the repo with :

-`git clone ifc-streamlit`

-## Install Python
+### Python
-For the latest streamlit versions, we need to have python 3.10 and higher install *(as of Octobre 2022)*.
+For the latest streamlit versions, we need to have python 3.10 and higher installed *(as of Octobre 2022)*.

-## Install Dependencies

-Navigate to the project folder:
+## Navigate to the project folder:

-`cd ifc-streamlit`
+`cd ifc-101-course/episode-09/ifc-streamlit/streamlit-ifc-template`

-Install python depencies (streamlit, ifcopenshell etc.)
+### Install Dependencies

 `pip install -r requirements.txt`

 ## Run
-Run the App with the command :
+Run the App with:

 `streamlit run HomePage.py`